theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset.md

 * Do not invert _latitudes_ and _longitudes_ in the _cities_ file
 * If a mode of transport is used in the [_transport network file_](#transport-network-file), identified by a numerical code, all the relevant information about this transport mode MUST be found in the  [_transport modes_](#transport-modes-file) and [_transport mode speeds_](#transport-mode-speeds-file) files
 * Road mode speed must be provided for all the period in the [_transport mode speeds_](#transport-mode-speeds-file)
+* Make sure that the fields of the CSV files, including the column headings, have no comma (") around the values

 ## Content of files columns